gokuu/jasper-command-line/README.md

 This gem embeds the .jar files provided by [jasper-rails](https://github.com/fortesinformatica/jasper-rails), so you don't need to include the gem ([jasper-rails](https://github.com/fortesinformatica/jasper-rails) requires the whole Ruby on Rails framework, which isn't necessary in this case).

+It also embeds the .jar files needed to digitally sign the PDF, if necessary.
+The PDF files are signed using [PortableSigner](http://portablesigner.sourceforge.net) by [Peter Pfläging](peter.pflaeging@wien.gv.at).
+All credit for the digital signature code goes to him.

 ## Dependencies

 * You need a Java Virtual Machine installed and set up in order to use this gem.